Performance Marketing · 2024 – 2026

 Paid social with screenshots to prove it.

 Three documented case studies.
-Real Ads Manager data, honest challenges, and the actual creative that moved the needle.
-No vanity metrics — just what worked, what didn't, and what I learned.
+Real Ads Manager data, honest challenges, and the actual creatives that moved the needle.
+No vanity metrics — just what worked, and the friction nobody puts on a portfolio.

 3+

-Case Study 01 / 3D Printing · Local Retail
+01 · Case Study 3D Printing · Local Retail Paused · Demand Overflow

 WonderFab — demand we couldn't fulfill.

-Brand-new 3D printing shop in central Santo Domingo with zero brand recognition and a niche product most locals had never bought before.
+Brand-new 3D printing shop in central Santo Domingo.
+Zero brand recognition, niche product category most locals had never bought before.

-The goal: drive inbound quote requests through WhatsApp and the website without burning runway.
-Modest budget.
+Goal: drive inbound quote requests through WhatsApp without burning runway.
+Modest daily budget.
 Conversions, not impressions.

 Category education on top of a local-only product.